 Note: As of ArcGIS ArcInfo 9.1, the operations performed by XTools can be performed from the ArcGIS Toolbox.
-The protocol detailed below hasbeen updated to version 9.2.
+The protocol detailed below has been updated to version 9.3.1.
+Note, as of version 5.0 the most updated version of this protocol is in the LEAN manual, protocol 5.8